Leadership is Thinking Long Term

 PERFORMANCE OF NEW BUSINESSES

-I am grateful to all our shareholders and the entire stakeholder fraternity for thesupport extended to the Company through all these years.
-We are grateful to the ReserveBank of India for having done much to bring about transparency and improve risk governancein the industry that is now beginning to bear fruit for all industry players.
-I seek yourcontinued support so that we can sustain and improve upon our performance; and at thesame time fulfil our vision to emerge as a trulymulti-product NBFC meeting the financialrequirements of primarily the disadvantaged sections of society.
+I am grateful to all our shareholders and all other stakeholders for the supportextended to the Company through all these many years.
+We are thankful to the RBI for thestability in the regulatory regime and for having done so much to bring about transparencyand improve risk management practices in the industry.
+I seek your continued support sothat we consistently improve our performance and fulfil our vision to emerge as a trulymulti-product NBFC meeting the very diverse financial needs of the less well-to-dosections of society.

 With best wishes